Einsums/Einsums/libs/Einsums/LinearAlgebra/docs/index.rst

     :param B[inout]: The constant matrix.
 If this function returns 0, then on exit, this will contain the solutions.
     :return: If the return value is greater than 0, then the input matrix is singular.
 If it is less than zero, then the input contains an invalid value, such as infinity.
 If it is zero, then the system could be solved.

+    :throws rank_error: If the coefficient matrix is not rank-2 or the result matrix is not rank-1 or rank-2.
+    :throws dimension_error: If the coefficient matrix is not square, or the number of rows of the result matrix is not the same as the number of rows of the coefficient matrix.

     .. versionadded:: 1.0.0